mvysny/mvysny.github.io/_posts/2017-6-18-code-locality-and-ability-to-navigate.md

 JPA is a tough beast.
 Its sheer amount of annotations makes you want to run and hide.
 There is absolutely no way one can understand what's going on behind the scenes by a simple Ctrl+click approach.
-However, once one follows a good tutorial and learns how to navigate himself around pitfalls such as detached beans, then it does its job and is again an acceptable black box.
+It is believed that once one follows a good tutorial and learns how to navigate himself around pitfalls such as detached beans, then it can do its job and can act as an acceptable black box.
+I do not believe that: [Make SQL Great Again](../back-to-base-make-sql-great-again/).

 Yet, I grew weary of constant surge of exceptions, N+1 selection problems and now I just select exactly what I need with plain SQL selects, using sql2o plus a